...And How to Make it Exceptional

 Time is precious my friend.
 Use it in scenarios where you need to summarize your skills, your team or your startup in a short and concise way.

-High-concept pitch – A high-concept pitch is a shorter version of an elevator pitch.
-It tells a story about your company in one sentence, showcasing your idea, and how it’s different from others.
+A high-concept pitch is a shorter version of an elevator pitch.
+It tells a story about your company in one sentence, showcasing an idea, and how it's different from others.

-It’s a great way to boil you’re concept down to one concept, giving investors and fans something to rave about and spread with one simple line.
-And if you really want to stand out, instead of following the status quo, you want to nail this one.
+It’s a great way to boil your concept down to one concept, giving investors and those in your network an idea worth spreading in one simple line.
+If you want to stand out, you want to nail this one.

 • Youtube - Flickr for video